Escaping the Dumb Zone with RLMs

 Question: How many API endpoints are defined?

-The model receives ~95K tokens.
-Most of it irrelevant to the question.
+That’s ~95K tokens hitting the model at once, most of it irrelevant to the question.
 Attention dilutes across the entire corpus.

 RLM approach - you send instructions: